alexli8/alexli8.github.io/_pages/about.md

 &emsp;&ensp;  I am currently a third-year master student in the School of Software and Microeletronics at Peking University and my major is Computer Science.
 I was recommended from Shandong University where I got B.S. degree with grades 4.46/5 and grades ranking 1/28 majoring in Computational Mathematics to Peking University in 2018.
-I have participated in many mathematical competitions and mathematical modeling contests.
-Therefore, I have excellent mathematical modeling and analysis ability, strong hands-on system building skills and highly motivation to solve challenging problems.
+I have excellent mathematical modeling and analysis ability, strong hands-on system building skills and highly motivation to solve challenging problems.
+ And I have participated in many mathematical competitions and mathematical modeling contests.

 &emsp;&ensp;  In addition, I have the experience of facing failure and the courage to overcome difficulties.
 In my freshman year, I failed a 6 credits mathematics course, which resulted in my grades ranking being 23/28.
 In the next two years, I studied hard to overcome difficulties in mathematics learning which help me cultivate a solid foundation in mathematics and got grades ranking 1/28 finally.
 Meanwhile, I received lots of awards, honors and scholarships.
 [Here](https://mp.weixin.qq.com/s/8xiYZdwlquxZYcx8gpXJ6Q) is related Chinese report from Shandong University official media .